pkarsy/AutomaticSchoolBellTimer/README.md

 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
 This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
 When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be trivial to use the new chip, and if I can, I will try to update this page.

 ### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF) ?
 Tasmota solves for us some very important aspects of the project.
-Implementing all theese features in bare metal will be very difficult and time consuming.
+Implementing all theese features in a programming language will be very difficult and time consuming.

-- Network connectivity (this includes WIFI autoconnect, optionally MQTT client autoconnect)
+- Network connectivity (this includes WIFI connect and reconnect, optional MQTT client, TLS)
 - A customizable web server, which allows us to create a dedicated page for the timetable.
 - Time Zone and Daylight Time Switching
 - Easy control of peripherals.